kubecost/docs/install-and-configure/advanced-configuration/user-management-oidc/user-management-oidc.md

 # User Management (SSO/OIDC)

-{% hint style="info" %}
-OIDC and RBAC are only officially supported on Kubecost Enterprise plans.
-{% endhint %}

 ## Overview of features

 The OIDC integration in Kubecost is fulfilled via the `.Values.oidc` configuration parameters in the Helm chart.